matmirowski/csgo-team-generator/README.md

 One day I was wondering how can we save Polish Counter Strike scene.
 Every month there was a shuffle changing top Polish teams' rosters, leading to no achievements.</br>
 So why don't you generate new top team?

-**Features**:
+## Features :sparkles: </br>

-* Find 5 random players from your database divided into roles (Sniper, Rifler, In-game leader) </br>
+:large_blue_diamond: Find 5 random players from your database divided into roles (Sniper, Rifler, In-game leader) </br>

-* Add pro players using their nickname (image will be downloaded from Liquipedia automatically)
+:large_blue_diamond: Add pro players using their nickname (image will be downloaded from Liquipedia automatically)</br>

-* Add custom players using image from your gallery
+:large_blue_diamond: Add custom players using image from your gallery</br>

-* Browse and manage list of players (you can remove player you don't like)
+:large_blue_diamond: Browse and manage list of players (you can remove player you don't like)</br>

-* Share your generated team via email, Messenger etc.
+:large_blue_diamond: Share your generated team via email, Messenger etc.</br>

 <p align="center">
   <img width="460" height="300" src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExZTI0ZGYxZjM5YzQwYWM0MDgzZDc3NGEwM2UwY2M3M2IyMDdkMTJhMSZjdD1n/ISb16bXpGxl4j9WL3X/giphy.gif">